-To support members of the UK police and criminal justice community with an interest in autism and related conditions
+To support members of the police and criminal justice community with an interest in autism and neurodiversity

-To encourage a culture of neurodiversity in the UK police service
+To encourage a culture of neurodiversity in the police service

 More than ever, the UK police service needs staff who can ‘think differently’, to fully represent the communities it serves and to help meet the challenges of policing in the 21st century.
 We believe that police forces should identify individual strengths, guiding officers and staff into roles and career paths in which they can excel and achieve their full potential.

 Our members work with the NPCC, College of Policing, Police Federation, individual police forces and other stakeholders to act as a ‘critical friend’ and assist with developing neurodiverse-friendly policies.

 To promote and share best practices around autism awareness and service delivery

 We want to to ensure that all members of public are treated with sensitivity, understanding and respect when coming into contact with the police, whether as a victim of crime, witness or suspect.
 We promote autism awareness training for frontline officers and sharing of good practices already adopted by police forces, to ensure that people with autism spectrum conditions receive the same high standard of service regardless of which Force area they live in.